ViktorooReps/bond/dataset/data/conll03/README.md

 For more details see https://www.clips.uantwerpen.be/conll2003/ner/ and https://www.aclweb.org/anthology/W03-0419

+## Corrected test set

+Annotation errors in CoNLL-2003 dataset were estimated to be around 5% of the whole dataset by Zihan Wang et al. [CrossWeigh: Training Named Entity Tagger from Imperfect Annotations](https://arxiv.org/abs/1909.01441) (2019).
+They also released the corrected version of test set that is used in this repository.

 ## Distant labels

 Distant labels were provided by Liang et al. [BOND: Bert-Assisted Open-Domain Named Entity Recognition with Distant Supervision](https://arxiv.org/abs/2006.15509) (2020)